hcls-kimlab/NPR_Project/R/README.md

 ## Results

-The results of the analysis, including the importance scores and regulatory network diagrams, are stored in the `results/ave_importance` and `results/figures` directories.
+The results of the analysis, including the importance scores and regulatory network diagrams, are stored in the `imgs` and `ave_importance` directories.
 These include PDFs of heatmaps, Venn diagrams, and network diagrams.

+### `ave_importance` Folder

+The `ave_importance` folder contains files related to the analysis of network importance for transcription factor (TF), neuropeptide (NP), and neuropeptide receptor (NPR) pairs.
+It is divided into two subfolders: `Top100_combined_TF-NP-NPR-pairs_network` and `Top50_seperated_TF-NP-NPR-pairs_network`.
+For a detailed description of the contents and usage of this folder, refer to the README file located within the `ave_importance` folder.

 ## Citation